ccirelli2/gsu_mutual_fund_analytics_lab_sentiment_analysis/README.md

 ### Project Description
-- 	Create a program that calculates the sengiment for mutual fund disclosures at the sentence and paragraph level.
+- 	Create a program that calculates the sentiment of mutual fund disclosures at the sentence and paragraph level.
 - 	Users pass in a list or dataframe including the paragraphs from a mutual fund disclosure and the program returns the sentiment.